owencm/ballista/docs/share_interface.md

 identity of the chosen application.

-`performAction`'s promise may be rejected in the following cases (it is possible to distinguish between these three failure modes, but again, not learn the identity of the chosen application):
+`performAction`'s promise may be rejected in the following cases (it is possible to distinguish between these four failure modes, but again, not learn the identity of the chosen application):

+* The action was invalid (e.g., an unknown verb or inappropriate fields for the given verb).
 * There were no apps available to handle that specific action.
 * The user cancelled the action instead of picking an app.
-* The data could not be delivered to the target app (e.g., no service worker was registered, or the chosen native app could not be launched).
+* The data could not be delivered to the target app (e.g., no service worker was registered, or the chosen native app could not be launched), or the target app explicitly rejected the action.

 We also provide a method for determining whether there are any applications that can handle a particular action: